Classifications of exact structures and Cohen-Macaulay-finite algebras: Introduction

 \begin{theoremi}[\textup{= Theorem \ref{main}}] Let $\EE$ be an idempotent complete additive category.
 Then there exists a bijection between the following two classes. \begin{enumerate} \item Exact structures on $\EE$. \item Subcategories $\DD$ of $\CC_2(\EE)$ satisfying the following conditions. \begin{enumerate} \item $\DD$ is a Serre subcategory of $\mod\EE$. \item $\Ext^2_\EE(\DD,\EE)$ is a Serre subcategory of $\mod \EE^{\op}$. \end{enumerate} \end{enumerate} \end{theoremi} It is surprising to us that such a general description of all exact structures is available.
 For example, the existence theorem of the largest exact structure due to \cite{rump2} easily follows from Theorem \ref{theoremb} in the case of idempotent complete categories.

 We apply Theorem \ref{theoremb} to exact categories of finite type, which is our motivating object.
 When $\EE$ is a Hom-finite idempotent complete $k$-category of finite type, we show that exact structures on $\EE$ bijectively correspond to sets of simple $\Gamma$-modules satisfying the $2$-regular condition, and sets of dotted arrows of $Q(\Gamma)$, where $\Gamma$ is the Auslander algebra of $\EE$ (Theorem \ref{2regularcorresp} and Corollary \ref{dotted}).
 We apply this result to obtain Theorem \ref{theorema}, and more generally, an Auslander correspondence for cotilting modules $U$ such that $^\perp U$ is of finite type (Theorem \ref{main1}).
-As another application, we obtain the following Auslander correspondence for representation-finite $R$-orders in case $\dim R \geq 2$, which improves \cite[Theorem 4.2.3]{higher}. \begin{theoremi}[\textup{= Corollary \ref{arorder}}] Let $R$ be a complete Cohen-Macaulay local ring with $\dim R =d \geq 2$.
+As another application, we obtain the following Auslander correspondence for representation-finite $R$-orders in case $\dim R \geq 2$.
+This improves \cite[Theorem 4.2.3]{higher} for the case $n=1$, because our result gives a bijection for representation-finite orders and some assumptions on $\Gamma$ in \cite[Theorem 4.2.3]{higher} are dropped. \begin{theoremi}[\textup{= Corollary \ref{arorder}}] Let $R$ be a complete Cohen-Macaulay local ring with $\dim R =d \geq 2$.
 Then there exists a bijection between the following. \begin{enumerate} \item Morita equivalence classes of $R$-orders $\Lambda$ such that $\CM \Lambda$ is of finite type. \item Equivalence classes of pairs $(\Gamma, e)$, where $\Gamma$ is a noetherian $R$-algebra and $e$ is an idempotent of $\Gamma$ such that the following conditions are satisfied. \begin{enumerate} \item $\gl \Gamma = d$. \item $\Gamma e$ is maximal Cohen-Macaulay as an $R$-module. \item $\un{\Gamma}:= \Gamma / \Gamma e \Gamma$ is of finite length over $R$. \item $\un{\Gamma}/ (\rad \un{\Gamma})$ is a direct sum of simple $\Gamma$-modules satisfying the $2$-regular condition. \end{enumerate} \end{enumerate} \end{theoremi}

 Also, we investigate the Grothendieck group $\KKK_0(\EE)$ of an exact category $\EE$ of finite type, and show that the relation of $\KKK_0(\EE)$ is generated by AR conflations under some mild conditions (Corollary \ref{grocor}).
 This unifies several known results by \cite{ar1,but,yo}.